Non-stop flights to Bangkok (BKK)

 Flights from Netherlands to Bangkok

 There is 1 airport in Netherlands that has a direct connection to Bangkok, which is Amsterdam.
-From Amsterdam, you can fly non-stop with EVA Air (Star Alliance) or KLM (SkyTeam).
+From Amsterdam, direct flights are offered by EVA Air (Star Alliance), KLM (SkyTeam) and Thai Airways (Star Alliance).

 Flights from Norway to Bangkok

-In Norway, the only airport that has a direct connection to Bangkok is Oslo.
+Oslo is the only city in Norway with direct flights to Bangkok.
 From Oslo, you can fly non-stop with Norse Atlantic Airways or Thai Airways (Star Alliance).

 Flights from Oman to Bangkok

-Muscat is the only city in Oman with direct flights to Bangkok.
+There is 1 airport in Oman that has a direct connection to Bangkok, which is Muscat.
 From Muscat, you can fly non-stop with Oman Air (Oneworld) or SalamAir.

 Flights from Pakistan to Bangkok